eugene-shin-ds/Predicting-Long-Term-Opioid-Use-from-PDMP-Data/README.md

-## Overview
-This repository contains an end-to-end machine learning workflow for predicting opioid overdose risk using large-scale prescription and healthcare data.

 # Predicting Long-Term Opioid Use from PDMP Data

 This repository contains an R-based machine learning pipeline for predicting **new long-term opioid use** using features derived from Prescription Drug Monitoring Program (PDMP) data.